Francis Asbury

 In the 2010s, Bethany Church merged back with Lane's Chapel.

-In the 2020s, a long-coming schism occurred in the United Methodist Church over conservative (mainline) and liberal (evangelical) lines.
-The membership of Lane's Chapel prayerfully decided to cease affiliation.
+In the 2020s, a long-brewing schism occurred in the United Methodist Church between liberals and conservatives.
+Like many other conservative churches, Lane's Chapel prayerfully decided to disaffiliate.